giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 After successful deployment we can move to creating an encryption key which will be used to encrypt data on your PVs.

-Add a new key with key type, RSA key size, activation or expiration date of your choosing in the Key Vault directory.
+Add a new key with a key type, RSA key size, and activation or expiration date of your choosing in the Key Vault directory.

 When creation is finished, the Key Identifier should look similar to:
 ```https://name-of-your-key-vault-instance.vault.azure.net/keys/test-vault-enc-key/xxxaaadddwww222111dddaaa23456789```